Dlibmanw/CV/README.md

 - Defined systems logic of operation as a base for systems' software engineering.
 Cooperated with software engineers in order to create an easy to use system.

 ## Hobbies
-- Drawings
+- Drawings :woman_artist:
-- Traveling and Hiking - Visiting new cultures, discovering the local food, mountain hikes around the world
+- Traveling and Hiking - Visiting new cultures, discovering the local food, mountain hikes around the world :airplane:
-- Playing the piano
+- Playing the piano :notes:
-- Running
+- Running :running_woman: